Japanese Game Designers That Aren’t Hideo Kojima

 Tetsuya Nomura is a Japanese video game artist, designer, and director at Square Enix.
 He began his career designing monsters for Final Fantasy V (1992) and rose to prominence as the lead character designer for Final Fantasy VII (1997).
 He has since contributed to numerous Final Fantasy titles and created iconic characters like Cactuar and Gilgamesh.
 Nomura is best known for directing the Kingdom Hearts series, which debuted in 2002, blending Square Enix and Disney worlds.
 He also directed the Final Fantasy VII Remake (2020) and its upcoming sequels.
 His distinct design style and innovative storytelling have earned him widespread acclaim, influencing both video game art and narrative design across several major franchises.

-Final Fantasy V│courtesy of Square
+Final Fantasy V│© Square Enix

 1. Shigeru Miyamoto